jonnnnn-c/ITeratOr-WearOS/ALEAPP/README.md

 2. <b>Build aleapp.exe</b>

+    The following files below are crucial to the compilation:
+    - aleapp-file_version_info.txt
+    - aleapp.py
+    - aleapp.spec
+    - hook-plugin_loader.py
+    - plugin_loader.py

     Run the following command below<br/>
-    Pyinstaller will create a folder `build` that contains the required libraries and `dist` that contains the final executable.
     ```
     pyinstaller aleapp.spec
     ```
+    Pyinstaller will create a folder `build` that contains the required libraries and `dist` that contains the final executable.

 ## 5. Using ITeratOr's aleapp.exe